google/security-testbeds/apache/airflow/ExposedUI/README.md

 AUTH_TYPE = AUTH_DB
 EOF
 ```

-* now run `airflow standalone` and then go to http://127.0.0.1:8080/home, you need to authenticate so that anonymous access is not enabled.
+1. Run `airflow standalone`.
+You can now navigate to [http://localhost:8080/home](http://localhost:8080/home).
+2. Notice that, this time, you need to be authenticated to hit the endpoint.
+As a result of this, you will be redirect to the `/login` page.